 Eligibility Immediate eligibility for all regular full-time and part-time employees of BMO U.S. who meet the eligibility requirements.
 Enrollment A 401(k) Plan account will be established for you and information will be mailed to your home address.
 Auto-Save for new hires: You are automatically enrolled in the Plan with a 5% before-tax contribution through payroll deductions that become effective in one to two pay periods following 30 days of employment.
 Following your one-year anniversary, your before-tax contribution rate will continue to increase by 1% each January, until you reach a 10% savings rate.
 If you do not want to participate in Auto-Save and make contributions to the Plan, you must decline enrollment within the first 30 days of employment.
 Your contributions cannot be refunded if you opt out later.
 Company core contributions BMO will credit your account with a Core Contribution equal to 2% of your eligible pay each pay period, whether or not you contribute.
 You are fully vested in the Company's core contributions when you complete three years of service.
 If you terminate employment before you are vested, you forfeit these contributions.
 Your contributions Choose before-tax 401(k) contributions, Roth after-tax contributions or any combination of both.
 You may contribute from 1% to 75% of your eligible pay, subject to IRS annual limits.
-The IRS limit is \$22,500 for 2023.
+The IRS limit is \$23,000 for 2024.
 You can make additional, "catch-up" contributions starting the year you reach age 50.
-The IRS catch-up limit is \$7,500 for 2023.
+The IRS catch-up limit is \$7,500 for 2024.
 You do not have to wait for the auto save feature to begin contributing to the plan.
 You can change your contributions at any time.
 Changes take effect with the next possible pay period, based on the BMO U.S. payroll processing schedule.
 Company matching contributions The Company will match your 401(k) contributions dollar-for-dollar up to the first 5% of your annual eligible pay you contribute.
 You're immediately eligible to receive this match, which is made each pay period.
 You are always fully vested in the matching contributions.

-Investment options • Contributions will be automatically invested in the Plan's Qualified Default Investment Alternative (QDIA), an age-appropriate target- date retirement fund.
+Investment options Contributions will be automatically invested in the Plan's Qualified Default Investment Alternative (QDIA), an age-appropriate target-date retirement fund.
 At any time, you may change how your plan account is invested by choosing from a full suite of professionally managed investment options.
 Loans and withdrawals While working at BMO, you may have limited access to your account through loans and certain types of withdrawals, subject to Plan provisions and IRS rules and limits.
 When you leave BMO Financial Group You can request a distribution at any time following retirement or termination of employment.
-Lump sum - cash or rollover Partial withdrawals Monthly, quarterly, semi-annual, or annual installments If you take no action, and the value of your account is less than \$5,000 when your employment ends, your account will automatically be rolled over to an IRA after 90 days.
-The age at which you must start taking RMDs has increased to 73, starting January 1, 2023.
-Prior to 2023, you were required to begin receiving a Required Minimum Distribution (RMD) from your account once you reach age 72.
+Lump sum - cash or rollover Partial withdrawals Monthly, quarterly, semi-annual, or annual installments If you take no action, and the value of your account is less than \$7,000 when your employment ends, your account will automatically be rolled over to an IRA after 90 days.
+You must start taking RMDs effective April 1 of the year after you turn 73 (72 if you were born on or after July 1, 1949, but before January 1, 1951; 701⁄2 if you were born before July 1, 1949).
 You may request your RMD at any time.
-If you do not submit a request, your annual RMD will automatically be processed each November beginning the year you reach age 73 (or the year you retire if later.)
-Two important things to think about: If you turned 72 in 2022 or earlier, you will need to continue taking RMDs as scheduled.
-If you're turning 72 in 2023 and have already scheduled your withdrawal, you may want to consider updating your withdrawal plan.
+If you do not submit a request, your annual RMD will automatically be processed each year.
 Designating a beneficiary All participants are asked to name a beneficiary.
 This will determine who receives your account balance if you die.
 You can update your beneficiary election online at any time.